SARDONYX-sard/serde-hkx/docs/handson_hex_dump/defaultmale/hex_dump_Journey.md

 }
 ```

-- The following code is almost identical to the actual definitions of the Havok types and Havok classes required for this project.
+- The following code is almost identical to the actual definitions of the Havok types and Havok classes required for this project.(The reason this is necessary is that **the binary read/write size depends on the C++ implementation**.)

   View Assembly and C++ code in Compiler Explorer